AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 The number of references to child pages in one page of the B-tree is called the _branching factor_.
 - 6 in the above diagram
+-  In practice, the branching factor depends on the amount of space required to store the page references and the range boundaries
+-  but typically it is several hundred.

 If you want to update the value for an existing key in a B-tree
 - you search for the leaf page containing that key, change the value in that page, and write the page back to disk (any references to that page remain valid).